trueskawka/jupyter-css/README.md

-# CSS notes with Jupyter notebooks
+# CSS notes with Jupyter Notebook

 This is a Proof of Concept repository for taking CSS notes using [Jupyter Notebook](https://jupyter.org/).